cpp-tutor/abaci0-literate/Abaci0.md

 ### `Abaci.hpp`

 The functionality of the compiler which needs to be made available to the JIT-compiled code at execution time are listed in this header file.
 The functions are C++ functions declared with C-linkage, ensuring that the unmangled names can be used in the client code.
-This library is intentionally small, with three output-related functions, one related to operations on complex numbers, and eight functions related to run-time environment operations.
+This library is intentionally small, comprising of three output-related functions, one related to operations on complex numbers, eight functions related to run-time environment operations and two functions related to user input of strings and type conversions.

 ```cpp
 extern "C" {